FREQUENTLY ASKED QUESTIONS

 Can I apply for the programme if I have not received my diploma yet/have not graduated yet?

 Yes.
 You only need to provide an official certification regarding the completion of your undergraduate programme from your home university.
-If accepted in the program, then you will need to submit your diploma as soon as you receive it.
+If accepted in the programme, then you will need to submit your diploma as soon as you receive it.

 I already have a master’s degree.
 Can I still apply for the IFROS programme?